-The Committee is mindful to ensure that the funds are used equally across the Trust's services, locations and geographical area.
-Work continues to ensure that line managers are aware that funds exist and for what purpose they can be used.
-The commitment to support Recovery Colleges will help in terms of geographical spread.
+The Committee is mindful to ensure that the funds are used equally across the Trust's seraware that funds exist and for what purpose they can be used.
+The commitment to support Recovery Colleges will help in terms of goographics leaves л "por.
+J. 4150:20 Northumbertano9:50:20 Northumbertano9:50:20 Recovery Colleges will help in terms of geographical spread.